Mental Health Benefits Of Online Therapy: Reviews To Guide You

 How safe is online therapy?

 Online therapy is as safe as in-person therapy, provided the platform uses solid services and adheres closely to the Health Insurance Portability and Accountability Act guidelines.
-For client safety, mental health professionals must obtain written informed consent for treatment and work within guidelines established by organizations like the APA and the National Board for Certified Counselors (NBCC).
+For client safety, mental health professionals and online therapists must obtain written informed consent for treatment and work within guidelines established by organizations like the APA and the National Board for Certified Counselors (NBCC).

-Is it better to see a therapist in-person or online?
+Is it better to see a therapist in person or online?

 What happens during online therapy?

-Sessions typically occur via video call, but you might also text, chat online, or talk on the phone.
-During your first session, you and your therapist will likely discuss your goals for therapy and the type of symptoms you’re having to design a plan according to your needs.
-Your therapist will likely assign you “homework” to complete in between sessions to complement your treatment plan.
+Sessions typically occur via video call or weekly video sessions, but you might also text, chat online, or talk on the phone.
+During your first therapy session, you and your own therapist will likely discuss your goals for therapy and the type of symptoms you’re having to design a plan according to your needs.
+Some online therapy companies and platforms also offer additional support for couples therapy, family therapy, and teen therapy.

 Who is not suitable for online therapy?